 - ¾ cup Brown sugar packed

-- 2 tsp Instant Coffee optional but enhances chocolate flavor a lot!
+- 2 teaspoon Instant Coffee optional but enhances chocolate flavor a lot!

 - 1 cup All purpose flour